cloudmesh-community/book/chapters/cloud/datacenter.md

 One such popular depiction is *Data Never Sleeps* (see
 @fig:data-never-sleeps).

-It has been produced a number of times over the years and is now at version 7.0 released in 2019.
+It has been produced a number of times over the years and is now at version 8.0 released in 2020.
 If you identify a newer version, please let us know.

+Observations for 2020:

+![Data Never Sleeps  [@www-image-data-never-sleeps-8]](images/data-never-sleeps-8.jpg){#fig:data-never-sleeps-8}

 Observations for 2019:  It is worthwhile to study this image in detail and identify some of the data that you can relate to